albertlockett/website/src/markdown-pages/post-1.md

 - On Page 4 click _Create bucket_

 Your bucket will now display on the S3 buckets page.
-We now need to congure it for static web hosting.
+The next step is to configure it for static web hosting.
 - Click on the name of the bucket, and then click on the Properties tab on the bucket details page.
 - Click on _Static website hosting_.
 - In the Static website hosting form, type "index.html" in the _Index document_ field and click _Save_

-Now we need to add a Bucket Policy to allow your users to request access to your wbesite's files:
+Now add a Bucket Policy to allow your users to request access to your wbesite's files:
 - Click on the Permissions tab
 - Click on Bucket Policy
-- Enter the following Bucket Policy (make sure to change "albertlockett.ca" for your bucket's name)
+- Enter the following Bucket Policy (make sure to change "albertlockett.ca" to the domain from Step 1 for the bucket's name)
 ```
 {
     "Version": "2012-10-17",